michaelpj/termsandtruthconditions/_posts/2012-12-29-covariance-and-contravariance-in-scala.markdown

 [^map]: The astute reader will have noticed that not all type constructors come with a map function.
 This does indeed mean that not all type constructors are functors.
 But pretend that they are for now.

 One final concept and then I promise this will start to get relevant.
-Some mappings between categories look a lot like functors, except that they reverse the direction of arrows.
+Some mappings between tags look a lot like functors, except that they reverse the direction of arrows.
 So instead of getting \\(F(f): FX \rightarrow FY\\), you get \\(F(f): FY \rightarrow FX\\).
 So these got a special name, they're called _contravariant_ functors.
 To distiguish them, normal functors are called _covariant_ functors.

 Look at that, there are those funny words again.
 But what on _earth_ do contravariant functors have to do with Scala?